XRPLF/xrpl.js/docs/index.md

 ## Offline functionality

-RippleAPI can also function without internet connectivity.
-This can be useful in order to generate secrets and sign transactions from a secure, isolated machine.
+RippleAPI can also function without internet connectivity, so you can generate secrets and sign transactions from a secure, isolated machine.

-To instantiate RippleAPI in offline mode, use the following boilerplate code:
+To instantiate RippleAPI in offline mode, use the following code:

 ```javascript
 const RippleAPI = require('ripple-lib').RippleAPI;